-In closing our session on Relationships we want provide some practical help in these areas.
+In closing our session on Relationships with fellow believers we want provide some practical help in these areas.

 A. Encouragement

 One benefit of being in the family of God is the mutual encouragement that believers can give to one another.